mahdisabour/django-telegram-bot/README.md

     daphne bot.asgi:application

- then you need to go this urls ``localhost:8000/telegrambot/`` to run bot
+ then you need to go to this urls ``localhost:8000/telegrambot/`` to run bot

+ Enjoy it :)